 Sec.
-20. Early Procurement Activities.
-To ensure full budget utilization, timely contract implementation and efficient delivery of services, agencies are authorized to undertake procurement activities from pre-procurement conference until post-qualification of bids based on their proposed budget in the National Expenditure Program/General Appropriations Bill, Corporate Operating Budgets or Appropriations Ordinance, in accordance with the guidelines issued by the GPPB and/or DBN.
+19. Early Procurement Activities.
+To ensure full budget utilization, timely contract implementation and efficient delivery of services, agencies are authorized to undertake procurement activities from pre-procurement conference until post-qualification of bids based on their proposed budget in the National Expenditure Program/General Appropriations Bill, Corporate Operating Budgets or Appropriations Ordinance, in accordance with the guidelines issued by the GPPB.

-For multi-year contracts, the issuance of a Nulti-year Obligational Authority (NYOA) by the DBM is required prior to commencement of any procurement activity.
+For multi-year projects, the issuance of Multi- year Obligational Authority (MYOA) by the DBM is required prior to commencement of any procurement activity.

-Agencies may proceed with the awarding of contract upon approval or enactment of their respective appropriations or budget authorization document, as the case may be, and based on the amount authorized therein.
+Agencies may only proceed with the awarding of contract upon approval or enactment of their respective appropriations or budget authorization document, as the case may be, and based on the amount authorized therein.

-Sec.
-21. Procurement of Common-use Supplies.
-All agencies of the government shall purchase its common-use supplies requirements from the Procurement Service (PS) as mandated under LOI No. 755 dated October 18, 1978, E.O.
+- Sec.
+20. Procurement of Common-Use Supplies.
+All agencies of the government shall purchase common-use supplies from the Procurement Service (PS) as mandated under LOI No. 755 dated October 18, 1978, E.O.
 No. 359, s.
 1989, A.O.
 No. 17, s.
-2011, and such guidelines issued thereon.
-Common-use supplies shall refer to those listed in the PS catalogue, which shall be regularly updated to include all items commonly procured by government agencies such as, but not limited to, information and communications technology requirements, software licenses, and telecommunications services.

-Sec.
-22. Procurement of Critical Supplies.
-All agencies of the government shall ensure the timely and sufficient provision of critical supplies, particularly those which by its nature, use or characteristic, the quantity and/or exact time of need cannot be accurately pre-determined.
+2011 and such guidelines issued thereon.
+Common-use supplies shall refer to those included in the Electronic Catalogue of the PS which shall be regularly updated to include all items commonly procured by agencies of the government: PROVIDED, That there shall be no transfer of funds from the agencies to PS within three (3) months before the lapse of the obligation authority for the purpose. - Sec.
+21. Procurement of Critical Supplies.
+All agencies of the government shall ensure the timely and sufficient provision of critical supplies, particularly those which by its nature, use or characteristic, the quantity and/or exact time of need cannot be accurately pre- determined.
 This includes fuel, equipment spare parts and other analogous items.
 For this purpose, said agencies shall resort to the use of Ordering Agreement in the procurement of critical supplies, subject to the provisions of R.A.
-No. 9184, its IRR, and GPPB guidelines.

-Sec.
-23. Printing Expenditures.
-All agencies of the government shall engage the services of the National Printing Office, Bangko Sentral ng Pilipinas and APO Production Unit as recognized government printers (RGPs) for the printing of accountable forms and sensitive, high quality or high volume requirements, subject to the following:

-- (a) The recognized government printers shall undertake the printing requirements themselves and shall not sub-contract any portion thereof to other printers; and - (b) Any agency may be allowed to engage private printers for the printing of accountable forms and sensitive, high quality or high volume requirements upon certification by the RGPs that they are unable to service the said requirements.

-Sec.
-24. Inventory of Supplies, Waterials and Equipment Spare Parts.
-The inventory of supplies, materials and equipment spare parts to be procured out of available funds shall at no time exceed the normal three-month requirement.
+No. 9184, its IRR, and GPPB guidelines. - Sec.
+22. Printing Expenditures.
+All agencies of the government shall engage the services of the National Printing Office, Bangko Sentral ng Pilipinas and APO Production Unit as recognized government printers (RGPs) for the printing of accountable forms and sensitive, high quality or high volume requirements, subject to the following: - (a) The RGPs shall undertake the printing requirements themselves and shall not sub- contract any portion thereof to other printers; - (b) An agency may be allowed to engage private printers for the printing of accountable forms and sensitive, high quality or high volume requirements upon certification by the RGPs that they are unable to service the said requirements. - Sec.
+23. Inventory of Supplies, Materials and Equipment Spare Parts.
+The inventory of supplies, materials and equipment spare parts to be procured shall not exceed the agency's two-month requirement.

-The heads of agencies may increase their inventory of critical supplies, materials and equipment spare parts in any of the following instances: (i) in anticipation of cost increases; (ii) necessitated by a national emergency; (iii) when there is an impending shortage in said items; and (iv) when otherwise authorized in this Act or in the charter of the agency concerned.
+The head of agencies may increase their inventory of critical supplies, materials and equipment spare parts to be procured in any of the following instances: (i) in anticipation of cost increases; (ii) necessitated by a national emergency; (iii) when there is an impending shortage; and (iv) when otherwise authorized in this Act or in the charter of the agency concerned.
 The purchase of stocks exceeding an agency's one-year requirement shall be subject to approval by the President of the Philippines, upon the joint recommendation of the Chairperson of the COA and the Secretary concerned.

-Agencies may undertake emergency procurement of supplies, materials and equipment spare parts when there is an unforeseen contingency requiring immediate purchase subject to the conditions prescribed under R.A.
-No. 9184, its IRR and GPPB issuances.
+Agencies may undertake emergency procurement of supplies, materials and equipment spare parts when there is an unforeseen contingency requiring immediate purchase subject to the conditions prescribed under RA.
+No. 9184, its IRR and GPPB guidelines.